ardamavi/HandwritingRecognition/README.md

 - Suggested image size: 25x25
 - Install above modules
 - If you want to update classifier(maybe for newly trained classifier with new data sets), delete 'Data/classifier/classifier.pkl' file and run program again.
+- The program can only distinguish  '0', '1' and 'A' characters.
+To be able to distinguish other characters, you should add new character datasets.